FormidableLabs/victory-docs/src/screens/docs/components/victory-voronoi-container/ecology.md

 prop to to data and label components closest to the current mouse position.
 The closeness of data points to a given position is determined by calculating a [voronoi diagram] based on the data of every child `VictoryVoronoiContainer` renders.
 This container is useful for adding hover interactions, like tooltips, to small data points, or charts with very dense or overlapping data.
-Read [this guide] to learn how to use `VictoryVoronoiContainer` with tooltips.
+See [this example] to learn how to use `VictoryVoronoiContainer` with tooltips.

 `VictoryVoronoiContainer` may be used with any Victory component that works with an x-y coordinate system, and should be added as the `containerComponent` of the top-level component.